snguyenthanh/better_profanity/README.md

 The wordlist contains a total of __106,992 words__, including 317 words from the default [profanity_wordlist.txt](./better_profanity/profanity_wordlist.txt) and their variants by modified spellings.

-Its total size in memory is 10.49+MB.

 ## Usage
-It is highly recommended to call `profanity.load_censor_words()` at initialization, to reduce the runtime for the first `profanity.censor()` call.

 ```
 from better_profanity import profanity